tony-hong/mllv-uds/README.md

-# Multi-Modal Learning Seminar
+# Seminar: Machine Learning for Language and Vision

-Welcome to the multi-modal learning discussion!
-This discussion will focus on papers related to multi-modal learning, specifically on language and vision.
+In this seminar, we will be discussing several recent papers on machine learning for natural language processing and computer vision applications.
+This seminar is perfect for students who are interested in working with artificial intelligence systems that deal with text and image data.

 Lecturer:  Xudong (Tony) Hong, Ruitao Feng

+## (The following is under construction.
+Please stay tuned.)

-## Brief Introduction
+## Introduction

 We are pleased to invite you to participate in our upcoming discussion seminar on multi-modal learning, with a focus on language and vision.
 In this seminar, we will be discussing several recent papers related to this topic, with the aim of fostering a deeper understanding of the challenges and opportunities presented by multi-modal learning.